Most folks want to know the average square footage cost of a new front porch as part of the planning process.

-I recommend you contact a local contractor
+We recommend you contact a local contractor

 who specializes in the structure you'd like and they will be able to give you a fair estimate based on your local requirements, materials available, and labor costs.

 Building a Porch

-Average Square Footage Cost
+Average Square Footage Cost of a New Porch

 The Amazon ads are our affiliate links.
 Thank you.